-I currently work at Custom Programming Solutions, a Melbourne based consulting firm.
-We work with a diverse set of clients, mostly in problems vaguely related to mathematical optimization, embedded systems, cryptography, machine learning, and other generally difficult software engineering problems.
-We are committed to bringing long-term value and experience to any company we work with through our rich expertise in these fields.
+I’ve worked extensively with Janis Lesinskis through Scry Engineering, a Melbourne based firm that I co-founded with him.
+We work with a diverse set of clients, mostly in problems vaguely related to mathematical optimization, cryptography, machine learning, and other generally tough problems.
+The firm is committed to providing actionable insights and bringing long-term value and experience through rich expertise in these fields.

 I studied undergraduate mathematics at the University of Queensland, in Brisbane, Australia.
 During my undergraduate years, I studied a lot under the guidance of Yoni Nazarathy and Huy Nguyen to whom I’m indebted for their invaluable advice in life and in maths.
 I studied courses in mathematics, physics, statistics, and economics among others, and graduated at the top of my class.

-I went on exchange to the University of California, Berkeley in the last year of my undergraduate degree where I studied a lot really hard, graduate level things about analysis, differential equations, and differential geometry.
-I went to the partial differential equation seminars of Lawrence C. Evans and studied these topics a little under his supervision over that summer.
+I went on exchange to the University of California, Berkeley in the last year of my undergraduate degree where I studied a lot of really hard, graduate level things about analysis, differential equations, and differential geometry.

-I play alto saxophone in the Engineering Music Society at the University of Melbourne.
+I play saxophone, most recently in the Engineering Music Society at the University of Melbourne.
 I’ve been playing saxophone for almost a decade now, switching between alto, tenor, and bari through the years.
-I played in high school bands, with the Brisbane Symphonic Band, and now with the EMS.
+I played in high school bands, with the Brisbane Symphonic Band, and then the EMS.

-I dabble around with creative coding a fair bit.
-I made, what I reckon, is a cool animation based on this stuff once; and I keep on looking for new ways of using algorithms and mathematics to create locally autonomous behaviour that exhibits globally interesting patterns.
+I dabble around with creative coding a little bit.
+I made, what I reckon, is a cool animation based once; and I keep on looking for new ways of using algorithms and mathematics to create locally autonomous behaviour that exhibits globally interesting patterns.